-- " Remain calm. - " If you are outside during a secure-in-place emergency you should seek cover in the nearest unlocked building. - " If the buildings in the immediate area have exterior doors that have been locked, continue to move away from the danger, seek cover, move to another building, or leave campus if it is safe to do so. - " Once inside, find an interior room and lock or barricade the doors. - " To minimize vulnerability, turn off lights, silence phones, draw blinds, and move away from windows. - " Await further instruction from VT Alerts and emergencypersonnel. - " Do not leave until an "All Clear" isreceived.
+- " If the buildings in the immediate area have exterior doors that have been locked, continue to move away from the danger, seek cover, move to another building, or leave campus if it is safe to do so. - " Once inside, find an interior room and lock or barricade the doors. - " To minimize vulnerability, turn off lights, silence phones, draw blinds, and move away from windows. - " Await further instruction from VT Alerts and emergency personnel. - " Do not leave until an "All Clear" is received.